folio-org/okapi/doc/guide.md

 Web service endpoints in Okapi can be, roughly, divided into two
-parts: (1) general modules and tenant management APIs, sometimes referred to as 'core' - initially part of Okapi itself but potentially separable into their own modules - and (2) endpoints for accessing module-provided, business-logic specific interfaces, e.g. Patron management or Circulation.
+parts: (1) general modules and tenant management APIs, sometimes referred to as 'core' - initially part of Okapi itself but potentially separable into their own services  - and (2) endpoints for accessing module-provided, business-logic specific interfaces, e.g. Patron management or Circulation.
 This document will discuss the former in detail and offer a general overview of allowed formats and styles for